-Patrick Rawley lives in Christie-Ossington.
-His work has appeared in This, Word, Dig, and the anthology The I.V.
-Lounge Reader (Insomniac, 2001), and he knows all the words to the Spider-Man theme song.
-He has contributed to the magazine since 2001.
-Last updated Halloween, 2008.
+Patrick Rawley has appeared in This and the anthology The I.V.
+Lounge Reader.
+He first contributed to the magazine in 2001.
+Last updated fall, 2022.

 Michael Redhill is a poet, playwright, and novelist.
 His novel Bellevue Square won the 2017 Scotiabank Giller Prize.
 Last updated summer, 2018.

 Friendly Rich is a mad composer.
 His modern music ensemble, the Lollipop People, recently released a new album, Bountiful, and are planning a European tour.
 Last updated summer, 2014.

 Robin Richardson is the author of Knife Throwing Through Self-Hypnosis and Grunt of the Minotaur.
 Her work has appeared in The Best Canadian Poetry in English, Tin House, and the Malahat Review.
 Last updated winter, 2013–2014.

 Sandra Ridley lives in Ottawa.
 She was a Fringe reader at the 2006 Eden Mills Writers’ Festival, and received an honourable mention for the 2006 Diana Brebner Prize.
 Last updated summer, 2007.

 Ethan Rilly (a.k.a.
 Hartley Lin) is the creator of the comic Pope Hats.
 His first graphic novel was published in 2018.
 Last updated winter, 2017–2018.